Over the past couple of years, fashion retailer H&M has been slowing down its physical store expansion strategy.

-Meanwhile, rival fast-fashion retailer Zara has enjoyed a good year, with profits up 6%, and H&M faces stiff competition from online-only rivals like ASOS and Boohoo.
+The threat from rival retailers, both online and offline is partly responsible for H&M’s change of strategy.
+Inditex, the owner of rival fast-fashion retailer Zara has enjoyed some good sales, and H&M faces stiff competition from online-only rivals like ASOS and Boohoo.

-The reasons for H&M’s slowdown are varied, but here I’ll look at the retailer’s online strategy.
+The reasons for H&M’s slowdown are varied, but here I’ll look at H&M’s digital marketing strategy.

 Over the last ten to fifteen years H&M and other fast-fashion brands like Zara have enjoyed great success in the fashion sector thanks to trend-led products, a speedy production process and large store networks.
 Now, the disruption is happening online, and H&M has been relatively slow to adapt to it.